mauriciovigolo/keycloak-angular/README.md

 ## Setup

 To initialize Keycloak, add `provideKeycloak` to the `providers` array in the `ApplicationConfig` object (e.g., in `app.config.ts`).
-If `initOptions` is included, Keycloak-Angular will automatically use `provideAppInitializer` to handle initialization, following the recommended approach for starting dependencies.
+If `initOptions` is included, `keycloak-angular` will automatically use `provideAppInitializer` to handle initialization, following the recommended approach for starting dependencies.

 Use the example code below as a guide for your application.